-The ACT on Alzheimer’s® Dementia Friendly @ Work training is a one hour educational session for staff of business and service organizations and all other community settings.
+The ACT on Alzheimer’s® Dementia Friendly @ Work training is a one hour educational session for staff of business and service organizations, as well as other community settings.
 The training focuses on understanding dementia and taking action to create an environment that is safe, respectful, and welcoming for people living with dementia.

-Approximately 91,000 Minnesotans age 65+ are living with Alzheimer’s.
+More than 90,000 Minnesotans age 65+ are living with Alzheimer’s.
 It’s projected that Alzheimer’s cases and other dementias will triple by 2050.
-These numbers represent family members, friends, neighbors, co-workers, colleagues, clients, and customers.
+These numbers directly impact family members, friends, neighbors, co-workers, colleagues, clients, and customers.

-- Learn what dementia is and facts about Alzheimer’s
+- Learn what dementia is and some Alzheimer’s facts

 - Recognize the signs of Alzheimer's

 - Learn tips for communicating and interacting with a person who has dementia